ABOUT ME

 Each product is “consistently inconsistent.”
 Made by hand, from natural materials, each one carries slight variations — not flaws, but fingerprints of the process.
 I embrace them.
 Leather should feel alive.
 My pieces are made to feel unmistakably human.

-The Process
+The Craft

-Every item is hand-cut, hand-stitched, and hand-finished — no machines, no shortcuts.
 I primarily use vegetable-tanned leather from Italy, chosen for its richness and longevity.
-I occasionally add chrome-tanned accents for contrast and character.

-For Those Who Know
+For Those Who Notice

 My work is for people who seek quiet luxury.